 OSE/CSF is a 501(c)(3) nonprofit that focuses on science education and welcomes donations.
 Our highest goal is to teach science fundamentals and instill an interest in science.
 This award winning nonprofit teaches 3 science programs for grades 2-11 and offers educator workshops.
 Student programs include series of classes during the day or afterschool, 5 weeks of summer field trips, and a week of backpacking in Yosemite.
 The curriculum is student centered with activities based on active, fun and encouraging hands-on learning activities and experiments.
 We understand the importance of effective and positive science education.
+Help out by using Amazon Smile - just shop like you normally would, and Amazon will donate a small percentage of your purchase to OSE!

 Each year OSE/CSF teaches 100's of hours of award winning classes at schools to increase public awareness and understanding of science.
 This nonprofit science education foundation was both created and is managed by accomplished and experienced teachers with degrees, credentials, awards, and special training.
 Lessons include physics, chemistry, biology and geology plus our environment and ecosystems.
 Activities are taught with encouragement and our trademark: fun, hands-on active learning and discovery.